diku-dk/futhark/docs/man/futhark-literate.rst

 * Any *directives* will be executed and replaced with their output.
   See below.

-**Warning:** Do not run untrusted script files.
+**Warning:** Do not run untrusted programs.
 See SECURITY below.

 Directives
 ==========

-A directive is a way to embed the result of a *FutharkScript* expression in the program.
+A directive is a way to embed the results the running the program.
 Depending on the directive, this can be as simple as printing the textual representation of the result, or as complex as running an external plotting program and referencing a generated image.

 Any directives that produce images for a program ``foo.fut`` will place them in the directory ``foo-img/``.